 Please see below for a list of search results.

-Sent to all establishments licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
+The HTA portal is open to collect annual activity data from all establishments licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.